-The College is the largest provider of undergraduate education in the University with more than 2500 equivalent full-time students.
-We have nearly 250 equivalent full-time graduate coursework students, and nearly 500 students enrolled in Higher Degree by Research programs.
+The College is the largest provider of undergraduate education in the University with more than 5,800 students.
+We have over 900 graduate coursework students, and over 670 students enrolled in Higher Degree by Research programs.

 Who manages education in the College?

 Dr Royston Gustavson

 Dr Stephen Loy